Choosing A Font

 Lettering can directly interact with the art to reinforce the tone of the book or add emphasis to key moments.

-It can be used to as a physical barrier between characters to show division.
+It can be used as a physical barrier between characters to show division.

 It can be big and bold to amplify action scenes.
-But at the same time it can be jarring and pull the reader out of the story if done incorrectly.
+But at the same time it can be jarring, and end up pulling the reader out of the story if done incorrectly.

 To sum it all up: When in doubt, keep the lettering simple, but don’t be afraid of letting it shine through when it has something to add.